matrix-org/matrix.org/content/blog/2017/11/2017-11-15-synapse-0-25-is-out-as-is-matrix-specification-0-3.md

 And so there you go - new releases for eeeeeeeeveryone!
 Enjoy! :)

---Matthew, Amandine &amp; the team.
+--Matthew, Amandine & the team.